 Here is an invention that could help us increase the efficiency of our energy production infrastructures.
 Eel Energy, a French startup based in Paris, is developing a very promising device to produce energy: it is a special tidal flow turbine that can operate both in the sea and in a simple river.

-A 'biomimetic' tidal flow turbine, because with its movement it looks like an underwater creature, and in fact derives energy by imitating marine species.
+A 'biomimetic' tidal flow turbine, because with its movement it looks like an underwater creature, and in fact it draws energy by imitating marine species.
 All without producing pollution of any kind, atmospheric or acoustic, in perfect harmony with the creatures that should live with it underwater.